-- The Bodleian will continue to run its Scan and Deliver Service and the HathiTrust emergency access arrangement has been reinstated, allowing on-screen access to 1.5 million in-copyright items.
+- The Bodleian will continue to run its Scan and Deliver Service.
+Please bear in mind that the HathiTrust emergency access arrangement came to an end on 31 July 2021, although 1.5 million books are still available via HathiTrust under the usual agreement.
 Please check here for the latest updates of Bodleian services.

 - Let us know if you get stuck and we’ll try to help.

-In order to open the Longwall and Law libraries safely, we ask that:
+In order to keep the Longwall and Law libraries open safely, we ask that:

-- You wear a face mask or face covering at all times throughout the building.
+- You wear a face mask or face covering in the library, particularly when not at a desk.

 - Hands are cleaned using sanitiser on entry and exit to the library and on a regular basis whilst in the building.
 Sanitiser will be provided.